 Buildings located in a Special Flood Hazard Area that are determined to be substantially damaged or improved must be brought into compliance with the minimum requirements of the community's National Flood Insurance Program (NFIP)-compliant floodplain management laws or ordinances.
 Communities participating in the NFIP often have difficulty determining whether buildings are substantially damaged.
 This difficulty is magnified after a major flood or other disaster where a large number of buildings have been damaged and there is a need to provide timely substantial damage determinations so that reconstruction can begin.
 The Substantial Damage Estimator (SDE) software was developed to assist State and local officials in estimating building value and costs to repair residential and non-residential buildings and is available for download at no cost.
 The reference document Substantial Damage Estimator Best Practices is also available online.

 Recovery advisory bulletins are being developed by FEMA's Mitigation Assessment Team (MAT) studying the damages from Hurricane Sandy.
 They offer mitigation measures that could be taken to minimize damage to buildings.
 The entire series of recovery advisory bulletins is currently available online.

 Before building, property and business owners should consult their local government officials to determine the local building code, permit, and mandatory elevation requirements for their home or building.

 Questions or comments?
-Call the National Flood Insurance Program Help Center at 1(800) 427-4661 or contact us through our online form today.
+Call the National Flood Insurance Program Help Center at 1-800-427-4661 or visit our Contacts page to find the right subject matter expert.